denten-books/plain-text/2-device.md

 structuralist thought---philosophy's linguistic turn that saw language as a as system of rule-based games---parallel the rise of programmable media, punch cards, and ticker tape.
-That is not to say that technology and theory stand in a reductive causal relationship to each other.
-They form rather a feedback loop, in which instruments, practices, and explanatory models evolve in response to one another.
-My understanding of the literary device in both of its senses---as technique and a mechanism---is not motivated by mere linguistic play.
-Placing literary theoretical constructs in their technological context allows us to witness the contemporaneous evolution and the mutual interdependence between art, engineering, and philosophy.
-The emergence of literary technique, language games, and programmable media---punch cards and ticker tape---all form the part of the same cultural complex, which cannot be understood by looking at its constituent parts in isolation.
-The origins of computer science and literary formalism stem from a set of shared ideas, theoretical models, and technological contingencies emerging at the turn of the twentieth century.
+That is not to say that technology and theory stand in a reductive causal relationship to one another.
+They form rather a feedback loop, in which instruments, practices, and explanatory models evolve through mutual reciprocation.
+My understanding of the literary device in both of its senses---as technique and mechanism---is therefore motivated by more than mere linguistic ambiguity in the meaning of the word.
+Locating the literary theoretical construct of the device within its technological context allows us to witness the contemporaneous evolution and the mutual interdependence between art, engineering, and philosophy.
+The simultaneous emergence of literary technique, language games, and rule-based programmable media---punch cards and ticker tape---all form the part of the same cultural complex, which cannot be understood by looking at its constituent parts in isolation.
+The origins of computer science and literary formalism stem from a set of shared theoretical models and technological contingencies coming to fore of literary technology at the turn of the twentieth century.

-The concept of technique removes literary production from its affective, intimate, and irreproducible contexts.
+It is at this time that the formal concept of technique begins to remove the idea of literary production from its affective, intimate, and irreproducible contexts.
 The movement from art to craft implies primarily a change in the artist's relationship to the modes of artistic production.
 Where the artistic genius is unique, craft carries with it a model of inheritance.
-Where genius is born, technique is learned and shared.
+Where genius is born, technique can be learned and shared.
 Where the artist labors alone, the craftsman learns a trade in a workshop, as part of a collective.
 In a more abstracted sense, we can view the turn to technique as an attempt to decouple language from its irreproducible and idiosyncratic frames of reference.
 In his "Art as Device," Shklovsky writes:

 > The work of poetic schools amounts to the aggregation and the discovery of
 > new devices/techniques [*priem*] for the arrangement and the processing of